opendp/opendp/docs/source/getting-started/tabular-data/index.rst

 2. **Sample Utility:** The public microdata is a sample of the private, full microdata.
 Methods developed with the public microdata will also work on the private microdata, and researchers can request access to the full dataset through Eurostat.
 3. **Realism**: This is a real dataset that tracks individuals over multiple years, which will influence the unit of privacy since each individual can be represented multiple times in the dataset.

-For this tutorial, we sampled a total of 200,000 rows from the public microdata of France across all study years.
+For this tutorial, we selected a few columns of interest from the public microdata of France across 9 study years.

 The `User Guide <https://www.gesis.org/missy/files/documents/EU-LFS/EULFS_Database_UserGuide_2021-3.pdf>`_ describes many variables.
 Our examples will use just a few.
 (Descriptions are copied from the User Guide.)

 .. list-table::
    :header-rows: 1